fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

 ### ESLint in your editor

-This chapter set you up with ESLint in the terminal, which is great for catching errors at build time / before pushing, but you also probably want it integrated to your IDE for immediate feedback.
+This chapter set you up with ESLint in the terminal, which is great for catching errors at build time & before pushing, but you also probably want it integrated to your IDE for immediate feedback.
 Do NOT use your IDE's native ES6 linting.
-Configure it so the binary it uses for linting is the one in your `node_modules` folder instead.
+Configure it so the binary used for linting is the one in your `node_modules` folder instead.
 This way it can use all of your project's config, the Airbnb preset, etc. Otherwise you will just get some generic ES6 linting.

 ### IDE/Editor Special: Prettier Setup

 > **[Prettier](https://github.com/prettier/prettier)** enforces a consistent code style (i.e. code formatting that won't affect the AST) across your entire codebase because it disregards the original styling* by parsing it away and re-printing the parsed AST with its own rules that take the maximum line length into account, wrapping code when necessary.

-We will use a **[prettier-eslint](https://github.com/prettier/prettier-eslint)**, that runs eslint --fix after prettier to enforce our eslint ruleset as well.
-But first we need to install prettier-eslint.
+We will use a **[prettier-eslint](https://github.com/prettier/prettier-eslint)**, that runs **eslint --fix** after prettier to enforce our eslint ruleset as well.
+First we need to install prettier-eslint.

 * **Run** `yarn add --dev prettier-eslint`